 First, we set up the names and meanings of several variables.
 Let P be the principal, the amount of the original loan.
 Let I>0 be the yearly interest rate of the loan, where I=0.06 indicates a 6% rate of interest.
 Let Y be the monthly payment.
-For convenience we define another variable M from I, for the monthly multiplier.
+For convenience, we use I to define another variable M, the monthly multiplier.
 It is the rate at which the loan changes each month because of the interest on it.
-Following standard banking practice we assume monthly compounding, so M=1+I/12.
+Following standard banking practice, the monthly interest rate is one-twelfth of the annual rate so M=1+I/12, and interest is paid monthly (monthly compounding).

 Two things happen each month.
 First, the amount of the loan tends to increase because of the monthly multiplier.
 Second, the amount tends to decrease because of the monthly payment.
-Let P_t be the amount of the loan outstanding after the tth month.
-Then $P_0 = P$ is the amount of the original loan, $P_1 = MP_0 - Y$ is the amount of the loan after one month, $P_2 = MP_1 - Y$ is the amount of the loan after two months, and so on.
-Now we are ready to state and prove a theorem by induction on t that gives a formula for the value of P_t .
+Let $P_t$ be the amount of the loan outstanding after the tth month.
+Then $P_0=P$ is the amount of the original loan, $P_1=MP_0-Y$ is the amount of the loan after one month, $P_2=MP_1-Y$ is the amount of the loan after two months, and so on.
+Now we are ready to state and prove a theorem by induction on t that gives a formula for the value of $P_t$ .

-For each t > 0,
+For each $t \geq 0$ ,